mahyaret/mahyaret.github.io/_posts/2020-04-17-pybullet-panda_2.md

         p.disconnect()
 ```

 Ok, we are done.
-I have published the code [here on GitHub](https://github.com/mahyaret/gym-panda).
+I have also published the code [here on GitHub](https://github.com/mahyaret/gym-panda).
 Now, let's publish and install our Gym environment.

 # How to publish the new environment for Gym?